CGCookie/retopoflow/help/changelist.md

 - Added simple rip and rip fill to PolyPen
 - Fixed visual bug when matcaps are not installed
 - Improved handling of when Blender version is outside requirements
-- Restructured and cleaned code base
 - Improved Hive integration
 - Light and Dark themes now use built-in matcaps
 - Ray casts ignores source geometry that is clipped (near clip only) or culled (backface)
 - Preliminary work to mirror actions to "correct" side of symmetry plane(s)
 - Deep debugging for capturing terminal output to a file
 - Autosave delays until action is finished
+- Fixed many smaller bugs.
+- Restructured and cleaned code base

 ### RetopoFlow 3.2.9&rarr;3.3.0